Dianne M. Stewart

-Dianne M. Stewart is an associate professor of Religion and African American Studies at Emory University.
-Stewart's work focuses on religion, culture and African heritage in the Caribbean and the Americas.
+Dianne Marie Stewart is Samuel Candler Dobbs Professor of Religion and African American Studies at Emory University.
+Stewart's work focuses on religion, culture and African heritage in the Caribbean and the Americas as well as womanist religious thought and praxis.
+Dianne M. Stewart is the author of Three Eyes for the Journey: African Dimensions of the Jamaican Religious Experience (Oxford University Press, 2005), Black Women, Black Love: America’s War on African American Marriage (Seal Press, 2020) and  Obeah, Orisa and Religious Identity in Trinidad, Volume II, Orisa: Africana Nations and the Power of Black Sacred Imagination (Duke University Press, 2022).

 Personal life

 Dianne M. Stewart was born in Kingston, Jamaica, and grew up in Hartford, CT, USA.
 In 1990, Stewart obtained her B.A. degree from Colgate University in English and African American Studies.
 In 1993, she obtained her Masters of Divinity in theology and culture, specializing in African American Religious Thought from the Harvard Divinity School.
 In 1997, she received a Ph.D. in systematic theology, specializing in African Diaspora Religious Thought & Cultures from Union Theological Seminary in New York City.

 Stewart studied with scholars including Delores Williams, James Washington and her adviser James Cone.

 Career

 From 1998 to 2001, Stewart was an assistant professor of religious studies at College of the Holy Cross.
-In 2001, she joined Emory's faculty, and is currently associate professor of religion and African American studies. where she instructs undergraduate and graduate courses focused on African American religion and culture.
+From 1997 to 1998, Stewart was a visiting professor at Macalester College.
+In 2001, she joined Emory's faculty, and is currently Samuel Candler Dobbs Professor of Religion and African American studies. where she teaches undergraduate and graduate courses focused on African American/diaspora, religion, and culture.